-We recognise our need to make a contribution to address climate change and restrict global temperature increases to less than 2°C, in line with the international agreement on climate change (The Paris Agreement).
+We recognise our need to make a contribution to address climate change and restrict global temperature increases to less than 2°C, in line with the Paris Agreement.

-In our Environment Policy, we commit to addressing climate change by quantifying, managing and reducing our carbon emissions, together with planning ahead to adapt to the effects of climate change.
+In line with our Environment Policy and Sustainability Policy, we commit to addressing climate change by quantifying, managing and reducing our carbon emissions, together with adapting to the effects of climate change.

 Our Airport Environment Strategy 2019-2024 includes an environmental action plan to address climate change mitigation and adaptation.
 The objectives of this plan are to: